fynv/ThrustRTC/docs/README.md

 The code does not actually contain any CUDA device code that need to be prebuilt, therefore CUDA SDK is not a requirement at building time.

-At build time, you only need:
+At build time, you will only need:

 * UnQLite source code, as submodule: thirdparty/unqlite
 * CMake 3.x